datasciencecampus/iati-partner-search/docs/continuous_integration.md

 To understand how the timing is set, see the [Github scheduling events documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows#scheduled-events-schedule).

 Note that we store the production Elasticsearch URL using [Github Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) within the Github Action.
-In the event that the URL changes, a repository administrator will need to delete an re-create the secret called `ELASTICSEARCH_URL`.
+In the event that the URL changes, a repository administrator will need to delete and re-create the secret called `ELASTICSEARCH_URL`.